acp21/NBA-DG-Rule-Conversion/rule_conversion/Sanity.md

 Anytime you would experience an acute disorder episode or temporary insanity, you may spend 1D4 WP and Solace Score to prevent the episode

 # Willpower
 Willpower represents your current mental strength to continue onward despite exhaustion.
+It is generally lost during times of emotional stress, either from standard human challenges (staying dilligent during a long day of work), encountering extremely challenging situations (withstanding torture), or grappling with unknowable events (keeping it together when facing monsters).

 ## Low Willpower
 An agent whose WP goes to 2 or less has an emotional breakdown, they roll all skills at -20% until WP rises above 2